Whitewater Rafting 101

 - River shoes: REI always has a good selection of grippy water shoes, and the river guide’s standard water sandal brand: Chacos!

-- Quick-drying shorts: Find a comfy pair that won’t chafe, or that won’t fall off when you’re being pulled out of the water.
+- Quick-drying shorts or water-resistant pants: Find a comfy pair that won’t chafe, or that won’t fall off when you’re being pulled out of the water.

 - Sun-blocking long-sleeved shirt: Protect yourself from sunburn!